An Informative Guide to RNP Antibody

 We talk about mixed connective tissue disease, or MCTD, but what does this term mean?

 Autoimmune connective tissue diseases, such as SLE and dermatomyositis, are diseases in which the immune system targets connective tissue in the body, such as skin or bones.
 While these diseases have some common characteristics, they are distinct from one another.

 MCTD, however, is a type of overlap syndrome because individuals with MCTD experience symptoms that are characteristic of multiple autoimmune connective tissue diseases.
 The symptoms overlap and make it difficult to determine which autoimmune disease an individual may have.

 Is MCTD a Separate Disease?

-There is also a great deal of debate on whether MCTD should be considered a distinct autoimmune disease.
+There is a great deal of debate on whether MCTD should be considered a distinct autoimmune disease.
 Patients who initially appear to have MCTD may eventually be diagnosed with one specific autoimmune connective tissue disease.
-Should health care providers diagnose a patient with MCTD, or wait until the patient has symptoms of one established connective tissue disease?
+There is no consensus on whether MCTD should be an initial diagnosis, or whether a diagnosis should wait until the patient has symptoms of an established connective tissue disease.